-The Illinois Academy of Criminology is a not-for-profit organization dedicated to stimulating the interest of its members and the public in a balanced study of criminology and criminal justice; promoting scientific inquiry research and publication; and presenting the results of relevant studies and research by means of lectures, addresses and publications
+The Illinois Academy of Criminology is a not-for-profit, nonpartisan organization dedicated to stimulating the interest of its members and the public in a balanced study of Criminology and Criminal Justice; promoting scientific inquiry, research, and publication; and presenting the results of relevant studies and research by means of lectures, addresses, and publications.

-Most Academy programs feature panels of three to five persons working in the area being discussed, or having knowledge of it from previous experience or special study.
+Academy programs feature panels of three to five expert guest speakers who work in the area of discussion or have knowledge of it from previous experience or special study.
 Administrators of correctional institutions, police departments, probation and parole systems, and private agencies in the field; practitioners at all levels in these organizations; and professors of criminal justice, sociology, social work and law are the most frequent participants.
-Also appearing from time to time are judges; physicians; legislators -- city, state or federal; newspaper writers; and convicted persons on probation or parole, or discharged.